 The Power of Natural Light

 The film was presented at this year’s virtual Berlinale, meaning that critics had to watch the films at home.
 That might be beneficial for films that would actually look horrendous on a big screen.
 A possible explanation for all the praise heaped on the astonishingly awful Radu Jude winner, Bad Luck Banging or Loony Porn (2021), which is virtually unwatchable in a cinema.
 However, it’s obviously detrimental to a film like Natural Light.
-Initially, all you see is different shades of brown that gradually give way to a more varied colour palette which includes shades of green.
-Tamás Dobos’ (who also lensed Apaföld) camera stays close to Semetka while whatever action there is, happens off-screen and on the soundtrack.
+Initially, all you see are different shades of brown that gradually give way to a more varied colour palette, which includes shades of green.
+Tamás Dobos’ (who also lensed Apaföld) camera stays close to Semetka while whatever action there is happens off-screen and on the soundtrack.

 During an era when there are heated discussions about how films should be seen, here comes a work that is an obvious cause for the Villeneuve side of the argument.
-With the staggering non-flashy beauty on display here, I can’t even imagine what the experience would be like, watching this film on a TV screen.
+With the staggering, non-flashy beauty on display here, I can’t even imagine what the experience would be like watching Natural Light on a TV screen.
 It would probably feel like driving a speedboat in a bowl of Goulash soup.
 It’s quite disheartening to witness the number of people who are content with watching films (or rather “content” ?) at home on a minuscule screen.
-It will clearly never be able to rival the experience of watching a film in a real cinema.
+It will clearly never be able to rival the experience of watching a movie in a real cinema.
 A fact made abundantly clear by this film.